alanoudalbattah/FSND/README.md

 # Trivia - Full Stack API Project

-The objective of this project is to learn how to structure plan, implement, and test an API.
+The objective of this project is to learn how to structure plan, implement, document, and test an API.
 Udacity provides an initial prototype design.
-Completing this trivia app will help acquire the essential skills for enabling applications to communicate with other applications.
+Completing this trivia app will help acquire the essential skills for enabling applications to communicate with other application.

 ## Getting Started